wjabrac/agent-mono/docs/quickstart.md

 ```

 These variables activate the planning, security, and observability capabilities.
 For design details see [`docs/architecture/tool-runtime-and-planning.md`](architecture/tool-runtime-and-planning.md) and the [README](../README.md).

+On non-POSIX platforms (e.g., Windows) the sandbox is disabled by default.
+Set
+`ALLOW_UNSAFE_SANDBOX=1` to bypass isolation, understanding the risks.

 ## TypeScript agent